 - Fellow of the College of the State Bar of Texas

 - Member of the American Board of Trial Advocates

-Randy is a frequent lecturer at advanced personal injury seminars.
-He has spoken in the “Stalwarts’ Hall of Fame” at the annual convention of the American Association for Justice as well as at their annual “Weekend With the Stars” program, where the nation’s most distinguished trial attorneys are showcased.
+Randy has frequently lectured at advanced personal injury seminars.
+He has spoken in the “Stalwarts’ Hall of Fame” at the annual convention of the American Association for Justice and at their annual “Weekend with the Stars” program, where the nation’s most distinguished trial attorneys are showcased.
 He has written numerous papers and speaks on such topics as products liability and investigating major personal injury claims.
-He is one of only 16 trial attorneys in the nation to have earned the “Advanced Studies in Trial Advocacy” (ASTA) award from the National College of Advocacy because of his commitment to continuing legal education.
+He was one of only 16 trial attorneys in the nation to have earned the “Advanced Studies in Trial Advocacy” (ASTA) award from the National College of Advocacy because of his commitment to continuing legal education.

-Randy has represented clients in cases arising in Europe and the Middle East as well as across America, including Arizona, Arkansas, California, Florida, Georgia, Hawaii, Illinois, Louisiana, North Dakota, Oklahoma, Pennsylvania, South Dakota, Texas, and Wyoming.
-He is also admitted to practice before U.S. District Courts, the U.S. Fifth Circuit Court of Appeals, the U.S. Court of Federal Claims, and the U.S. Supreme Court as well as licensed to practice in all Texas Courts.
+Randy is admitted to practice before his U.S. District Court, the U.S. Fifth Circuit Court of Appeals, the U.S. Court of Federal Claims, and the U.S. Supreme Court as well as licensed to practice in all Texas Courts.